 Films that had Setters in Them

-Some films in Project Upland have certainly highlighted (or at least dabbled in) this bird dog breed from the film Timber Rocket (amazing opening grouse point), Earl the Pearl, and Fighting Back.
+Some films in Project Upland have certainly highlighted (or at least dabbled in) this bird dog breed from the film Timber Rocket (amazing opening grouse point), and Earl the Pearl.
 I also do not think a good representation of setter love could be complete without upland artist Jay Dowd aka @UplandLowlife in his appearance of the Ruffed Grouse Society #HealthyForests film.
 Emmylue, Georgie, and good ole Toothy Ruthie have licked the lenses of Project Upland cameras.
 There will be more to come of Jay and his love for setters in the future.

 The Most Unusual Setter Film